 On completion of this subject, you should be able to:

-- encourage an attitude of professional curiosity by challenging assumptions about contemporary and emerging issues and how they should be addressed
+- encourage an attitude of professional curiosity by challenging assumptions about contemporary and emerging global issues that are affecting the business environment, and how they should be addressed

 - critically evaluate current research and practice on the origins and effects of contemporary and emerging global issues